UoY-IM-MPIE/mpie-p22-enhanced-terrain/README.md

 To improve your environment, add some props along the valley, and in and around your shelter.
 Consider choosing props that tell the player who lives in the hut and why they might be living on top of the mountain.

-Try sourcing props for your environment by:
+Like before, you can try sourcing props for your environment by:

 - Creating them yourself in Maya
 - Looking in Unity’s standard assets packages